ksentak/simple-ws-pubsub-server/README.md

-# WS PubSub TypeScript
+# Simple WS PubSub Server

-A simple pub/sub server built with TypeScript.
+A simple WebSocket PubSub server built with TypeScript.
 WS connections can `publish`, `subscribe`, or `unsubscribe` to different topics.

 ## Message Format